SchecterWolf/Community-Service-Bot/README.md

 - **Simon Says**
   The user must click the correct button color matching what Simon says, for **the specified number of rounds**.

 ---

+## 🤖 How to Use the Bot

+Once the bot is installed and configured, all interactions are performed using **Discord slash commands** and context actions.

+### Slash Commands

+- **/give_comms**
+  Assigns community service to a user.
+  - Accepts a server member as input
+  - Opens a modal where the moderator selects:
+    - Game type
+    - Number of rounds
+    - Reason for community service

+- **/echo**
+  The bot repeats any provided message.
+  Useful for moderators who want to **warn users anonymously**.

+- **/help**
+  Available to users currently serving community service.
+  Provides assistance related to their current game/task.

+---

+### Context Menu Action

+- **Move Message**
+  - Right-click a message in Discord
+  - Select **"Move Message"**
+  - Choose a destination channel

+This allows moderators to quickly relocate messages without copying or re-sending them manually.

+---